aliyun/terraform-provider-alicloud/website/docs/r/cr_namespace.html.markdown

 The following arguments are supported:

 * `name` - (Required, ForceNew) Name of container registry namespace.
-* `auto_create` - (Required, ForceNew) Boolean, when it set to true, repositories are automatically created when pushing new images.
+* `auto_create` - (Required) Boolean, when it set to true, repositories are automatically created when pushing new images.
 If it set to false, you create repository for images before pushing.
-* `default_visibility` - (Required, ForceNew) `PUBLIC` or `PRIVATE`, default repository visibility in this namespace.
+* `default_visibility` - (Required) `PUBLIC` or `PRIVATE`, default repository visibility in this namespace.

 ## Attributes Reference